Inputs#

 RAT.rat_core.Control

-- RATapi.inputs.make_data_present(project)#
+- ratapi.inputs.make_data_present(project)#

-Constructs the “dataPresent” field of the problem input required for the compiled RAT code.
+Construct the “dataPresent” field of the problem input required for the compiled RAT code.

 - Parameters: